 When I started writing this post I had no idea what I was going to write about.
 I just started writing and this idea about kids and their health and social media came up.
 Strange.
 When we put ourselves in connection with the universe it can lead us to the most interesting places.

 But half way through writing I got stuck on my social media pages.
 Damn.
 Am I addicted?
 Probably.
+Is social media good for kids?
+How about adults!

 Ok I said in the first paragraph I didn’t know if social media is good for kids.
 I truly believe it can be good but I think generally it is bad.
 Really bad.
+Is social media good for kids?

 What is Good and What is Bad?